BSidesMUC/BSidesMunich2023/_talks/001-02_XSMDVT_in-direct-syscalls-a-journey-from-high-to-low.md

   start: 2023-10-15 10:00:00+02:00
 title: '(In)direct Syscalls: A journey from high to low'
 track: 1
+slides_uri: /files/slides/001-02_XSMDVT - Daniel Feichter_(In)direct Syscalls_ A journey from high to low.pdf
+recording_uri:
 ---

 Over the last 2-3 years, detection of in-memory malware by EDRs has improved.